Skip to content

 5. Taboo or Forbidden Fantasies

-• age or power differences
+• power differences

-• scenarios involving risk
+• rule-breaking scenarios

 6. Emotional or Romantic Fantasies